uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 Note that this interactive’s implementation of RSA only uses around 50 bits of encryption and has other weaknesses.
 It is just for demonstrating the concepts here and is not quite the same as the implementations used in live encryption systems.

+{panel type="curiosity" summary="Encrypting with the private key instead of the public key - Digital Signatures!"}
+In order to encrypt a message, the public key is used.
+In order to decrypt it, the corresponding private key must be used.
+But what would happen if the message was encrypted using the *private* key?
+Could you then decrypt it with the public key?

+Initially this might sound like a silly thing to do, as why would you encrypt a message which can be decrypted using a key that everybody in the world can access!?!
+It turns out that indeed, encrypting a message with the private key and then decrypting it with the public key works, and it has a very useful application.

+The only person who is able to *encrypt* the message using the *private* key is the person who owns the private key.
+The public key will only decrypt the message if the private key that was used to encrypt it actually is the public key’s corresponding private key.
+If the message can’t be decrypted, then it could not have been encrypted with that private key.
+This allows the sender to prove that the message actually is from them, and is known as a digital signature.

+You could check that someone is the authentic private key holder by giving them a phrase to encrypt with their private key.
+You then decrypt it with the public key to check that they encrypted the phrase you gave them.
+{panel end}

 ## Storing Passwords Securely

 A really interesting puzzle in encryption is storing passwords in a way that even if the database with the passwords gets leaked, the passwords are not in a usable form.
 Such a system has many seemingly conflicting requirements.